Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 2. Uniformity

-Each piece varies in colour, texture, and grain; distinct characteristics
+Each piece varies in colour, texture, and grain; it has distinct characteristics

 Produced with consistent colour, size, and properties; uniform appearance